cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/ec2/index.html.md

 ---
-title: Deploying Cloud Foundry on AWS
+title: Deploying Cloud Foundry on EC2
 ---

 ## <a id='intro'></a> Introduction ##

 Cloud Foundry provide tools to simplify the process for deploying an instance of Cloud Foundry to a variety for platforms, including Amazon Web Services.
-This guide will guide you through using BOSH and cf to deploy Cloud Foundry to Amazon Web Services.
-Currently this guide is only valid for the us-east-1 availability zone using fragile internal tools that will solidify with time.
+This guide will guide you through using BOSH and vmc to deploy Cloud Foundry to Amazon Web Services.

 ## <a id='domain-prep'></a> Prepare a domain ##